 The Company evaluates the need to consolidate joint ventures in accordance with GAAP.
 In accordance with GAAP, the Company will consolidate joint ventures that are determined to be variable interest entities for which it is the primary beneficiary.
-Partially owned real estate joint ventures and partnerships over which the Company has a controlling financial interest, it considers factors such as ownership interest, authority to make decisions, kick-out rights and substantive participating rights.
+Partially owned real estate joint ventures and partnerships over which the Company has a controlling financial interest are consolidated in its financial statements.
+In determining if the Company has a controlling financial interest, it considers factors such as ownership interest, authority to make decisions, kick-out rights and substantive participating rights.
 Management continually analyzes and assesses reconsideration events, including changes in these factors, to determine if the consolidation treatment remains appropriate.
 Partially owned real estate joint ventures and partnerships where it does not have a controlling financial interest, but has the ability to exercise significant influence, are accounted for using the equity method.